The UK’s Best Vegan-Friendly Pizzerias

 Stable Pizza: You can get your vegan pizza fix at all Stable locations by choosing any vegetarian option and asking for vegan cheese or customising your own pizza.
 Gluten-free options are available.
 There are locations in Bath, Birmingham, Bridport, Bristol, Cardiff, Cheltenham, Falmouth, Fistral, Plymouth, Poole, Southampton, Weymouth, Whitechapel and Winchester.

-Zizzi’s: This popular Italian restaurant is the first chain in the UK to provide cheesy vegan pizza options, with its dairy-free mozzarella, and people are loving it.
+Zizzi’s: This popular Italian restaurant was the first chain in the UK to provide cheesy vegan pizza options, with its dairy-free mozzarella, and it’s still as popular as ever.
 Aside from vegan pizza, Zizzi’s now offers a vegan menu that includes pasta and yummy desserts.

 As more and more Brits become aware of the health benefits of eating vegan as well as the horrific treatment and suffering of the animals bred for our plates, the demand for vegan options is only going to increase.
 These pizza places are leading the way by catering to those who don’t want to support the cruel meat, egg and dairy industries.
 If your local pizzeria isn’t offering vegan cheese just yet, tweet it this blog post, let it know that 2016 is the #YearOfVegan and politely ask the owners to add cruelty-free items to their menu.